rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ---
 **_A long post or a very short book about advanced types in TypeScript_**

-This is a post about TypeScript from a programmer who loves types and uses them a lot.

-I will try to stay close to an idiomatic use of TypeScript but with little twists to demonstrate some interesting uses of types.
+**DRAFT version** _(I am sorry about any misprints.
+It seems I have goblins in my laptop that toy with me, remove or change words.
+Proofreading this beast of a post appears to be a Sisyphean task.)_

+## Introduction

+I love types and I use them a lot.
+Types allow me to code much faster and with much more confidence.
+These notes are about types in TypeScript.
-I hope this post will be interesting to like-minded JavaScript and TypeScript developer who enjoy exploring types and try using the type checker to its full advantage.
+I hope these notes will be interesting to like-minded JavaScript and TypeScript developers who enjoy exploring types and try using the type checker to its full advantage.
 Practitioners of other statically typed languages may find TypeScript interesting and exciting, as did I.

+These notes will use idiomatic TypeScript but with little twists to demonstrate some interesting uses of types.
-I will use some basic functional concepts like currying without explaining them.
-I assume some familiarity with TypeScript but reader not familiar with the language should be able to guess/infer what the example code does.
+Some familiarity with TypeScript is assumed, but readers not familiar with the language should be able to guess/infer what is going on in the code.
+I will use some basic functional programming concepts, like currying, without explaining them.
+We will cover some grad level CS topics but at a high level and in layman terms.
-There is only one prerequisite to reading this: interest in types.
+There is only one prerequisite to reading these notes: some interest in types.

 I am currently leading a re-write of a legacy front-end component that was originally written using Vue.js, the goal is to rewrite it using the new React.js and TypeScript.
 One of the goals in this post is to share my experience with TypeScript and my approach to using it.
 This is my first non-Haskell project in 3 years.
 I have my FP hat on when writing TS.
 TS and JS may try to punch some holes in that hat but it still keeps me warm and protected.
+These notes are all about types, but a little bit of FP may sneak in impacting my code examples.

 Also, I have not done any major JS development in the last 9 years which makes this experience even more interesting.
 (Please make sure to correct me if I get anything wrong or if I am missing something.)
 I think all of this gives me a different and a fresh perspective and a reason to write this post for others to see.
-For some readers, parts of this post will feel strange, established practices like overloading will be considered a bad thing, writing experimental code that won't even run will be a good thing.
+At the same time, for some readers, parts of this post will feel strange.
+Established practices like overloading will be considered a bad thing, writing experimental code that won't even run will be a good thing.
 Strange is a corollary of different.
-We will work with TS to solve type puzzles, discover a completely wrong code that compiles and a correct code that does not.
+We will work with TS to solve type puzzles, encounter a completely wrong code that compiles and a correct code that does not.
 We will explore many curios sides of TS.
-It is a bad idea to try to invent techniques for dealing with more involved types instead of using what is already available in other languages.
-I will not write any non-TypeScript code or go into specifics of other type systems, however I may (infrequently) reference other languages (e.g. Haskell) when there is conceptual relevance worth noticing.
+I will present practical examples, coding strategies, and some theoretical topics.
+Discussion of advanced types could benefit from introducing some Programming Language Theory and comparison with languages that use a lot of types (e.g. Haskell).
+I decided to restrict such notes only to areas where I saw a strong conceptual relevance to TS, relevance that can enhance understanding of TS itself.

 What is TypeScript for?
 Is it just a JavaScript add-on used to prevent typos and trivial code errors?
 Or, will TypeScript more fundamentally change the way the code is written?
 Please have these questions in mind when reading these notes.

 This is a long post, probably the longest I have ever written.
 It will cover a lot of topics.
-_(I am sorry about any misprints.
-It seems I have goblins in my laptop that toy with me, remove or change words.
-Proofreading this beast of a post appears to be a Sisyphean task.)_
 You should make yourself a large coffee
 ... or better yet pickup a water bottle to stay hydrated.